Mayankjoshi670/E-commerce/ecommerce-backend/readme.md

  in utils folder we have
  all feature  we need to use again and again (let say we need to find average which takes array and return average we make a util of it )

+ in src > utils >feature.ts  we create this file to connect to databse tsc --w  // npm start watch mode is use to build automatically ts files to js files and run your js file with nodemon  npm run dev

+src->
+ middleware :) middleware
+ models :) all schemas are defined in models eg user schema , product schema , coupen etc routes :) app.get("/",(req , res)=>{}) controllers :) we write all (rq, res) wala work heare other wasie code gone out of 100 lines => result => now route will be app.get("/",controller1) types :) typescript ke types utils :) database